All the mats you’ll want to hoard before the gates of Ahn’Qiraj open, and what to expect when they do

 Unlocking the Gates took both a determined realm population and a highly dedicated raid team.
 The raid team undertook a quest line for the Scepter of the Shifting Sands.
 It was indisputably the most hardcore quest line ever in WoW, and it was far too complex to do it justice here.

-While the raid team was out grinding rep and conquering bosses, everyone else had to go out and gather a few supplies for the war effort.
-By “a few” I mean … exactly 3,237,000 items.
-Some of the items could be turned in by either faction while others were specific to the Horde or Alliance.
+But while the raid team was out grinding rep and conquering bosses, everyone else had to go out and gather a few supplies for the war effort.
+By “a few” I mean exactly 3,237,000 items.
+Some of the items could be turned in by either faction, while others were specific to the Horde or Alliance.
 The items came from every type of gathering in the game, and ran the gamut of levels as well.